Market economy: Supply and demand

+Supply and demand supposedly work in tandem.
+The economic theory is that supply slopes upwards as people buy more and demand drops as prices rise and people buy less.

 Market economies rely upon a price system to signal market actors to adjust production and investment.
-Price formation relies on the interaction of supply and demand to reach or approximate an equilibrium where unit price for a particular good or service is at a point where the quantity demanded equals the quantity supplied.
+Price formation relies on the interaction of supply and demand to reach or approximate an equilibrium where the unit price for a particular good or service is at a point where the quantity demanded equals the quantity supplied.

+The price data point where the supply and demand lines intersect is called the market-clearing price.

 Governments can intervene by establishing price ceilings or price floors in specific markets (such as minimum wage laws in the labor market), or use fiscal policy to discourage certain consumer behavior or to address market externalities generated by certain transactions (Pigovian taxes).
 Different perspectives exist on the role of government in both regulating and guiding market economies and in addressing social inequalities produced by markets.
 Fundamentally, a market economy requires that a price system affected by supply and demand exists as the primary mechanism for allocating resources irrespective of the level of regulation.

 Capitalism

 Capitalism is an economic system where the means of production are largely or entirely privately owned and operated for a profit, structured on the process of capital accumulation.
 In general, in capitalist systems investment, distribution, income and prices are determined by markets, whether regulated or unregulated.

 There are different variations of capitalism with different relationships to markets.
 In laissez-faire and free-market variations of capitalism, markets are utilized most extensively with minimal or no state intervention and minimal or no regulation over prices and the supply of goods and services.
-In interventionist, welfare capitalism and mixed economies, markets continue to play a dominant role, but they are regulated to some extent by government in order to correct market failures or to promote social welfare.
+In interventionist, welfare capitalism and mixed economies, markets continue to play a dominant role, but they are regulated to some extent by the government in order to correct market failures or to promote social welfare.
 In state capitalist systems, markets are relied upon the least, with the state relying heavily on either indicative planning and/or state-owned enterprises to accumulate capital.

-Capitalism has been dominant in the Western world since the end of feudalism.
+Capitalism has been dominant in the Western world since the end of mercantilism.
 However, it is argued that the term mixed economies more precisely describes most contemporary economies due to their containing both private-owned and state-owned enterprises.
 In capitalism, prices determine the demand-supply scale.
-Higher demand for certain goods and services lead to higher prices and lower demand for certain goods lead to lower prices.
+Higher demand for certain goods and services leads to higher prices and lower demand for certain goods lead to lower prices, in relation to supply.